 Ove (Rolf Lassgård) is stubborn, principled and extremely short-tempered, the quintessential grumpy old man terrifying his community with arcane strictures that only he adheres to.
 Privately, he is mourning the death of his wife and contemplating suicide, his first attempt...
 Read More

 ★★★★ – Irish Times ★★★★ – Irish Independent

 Exclusively at IFI.

-Hirokazu Kore-eda, the prolific and remarkably consistent director of I Wish (2011), Like Father, Like Son (2013) and Our Little Sister (2015), returns with another finely calibrated...
+Hirokazu Kore-eda, the prolific and remarkably consistent director of I Wish (2011), Like Father, Like Son (2013) and Our Little Sister (2015), returns with another finely calibrated drama of...
 Read More

 ARCHIVE AT LUNCHTIME

 Join us for free lunchtime screenings from the IFI Irish Film Archive.
 Simply collect tickets at IFI Box Office.